 Stage Director, Love’s Labor’s Lost, Hip to Hip Theatre Company, 2013

 Stage Director, Hamlet, Hip to Hip Theatre Company, 2012

 Professor Mold’s views and advice on auditioning for college theatre programs, directing, and preparing for a career as a professional actor have been published in The New York Times, Stage Directions, and BackStage.

-Professor Mold teaches Intermediate Scene Study (THTR 341), Advanced Scene Study (THTR 342), Professional Preparation: The Business of Acting (THTR 418), Theatre Production: Main Stage (THTR 343), and Directing III (THTR 406).
-Professor Mold has taught drama and acting in the Special Studies program at the renowned Chautauqua Institution.
-He has also taught acting and directing at Jordan College of Fine Arts, Butler University, dramatic literature at DePaul University, acting at American Musical and Dramatic Academy, the Commonwealth School, and the New Ehrlich Theatre Conservatory in Boston, where he was also the Education Director.
+Professor Mold teaches Acting: Process & Technique (THTR 211), Beginning Scene Study (THTR 212), Intermediate Scene Study (THTR 341), Advanced Scene Study (THTR 342), Directing III (THTR 406) and Business of Acting (THTR 418).
+Professor Mold has also taught drama and acting in the Special Studies program at the renowned Chautauqua Institution.
+He has taught at Jordan College of Fine Arts, Butler University, DePaul University, American Musical and Dramatic Academy, the Commonwealth School, and the New Ehrlich Theatre Conservatory in Boston, where he was also the Education Director.